phpredis/phpredis/cluster.md

-Outside MULTI blocks, existing cross-slot handling for `MGET`, `MSET`, `MSETNX`, `DEL`, and `UNLINK` is preserved. `WATCH` is not supported with pipelines; existing top-level `WATCH` with `MULTI` is unchanged.
+Outside MULTI blocks, existing cross-slot handling for `MGET`, `MSET`, `MSETNX`, `DEL`, and `UNLINK` is preserved. `WATCH` is not supported with pipelines because this implementation does not track its connection-scoped state; support may be considered in a future release.
+Existing top-level `WATCH` with `MULTI` is unchanged.

-Pipelines are not retried after connection failures or MOVED/ASK redirections, because some commands may already have executed.
+Pipelines are not retried after connection failures, MOVED/ASK redirections, or `CLUSTERDOWN` errors because some commands may already have executed.
 Involved connections are closed instead.
 Node-directed commands, `WAIT`, `WAITAOF`, `KEYS`, SCAN-style commands, and Pub/Sub subscriptions cannot be queued.
 As with standalone pipelines, an ACL rejection of `MULTI` may cause buffered commands to execute outside the transaction.
 Blocking commands may prevent `exec()` from completing and should not rely on later commands in the pipeline to unblock them.

 ## Multiple key commands
 Redis cluster does allow commands that operate on multiple keys, but only if all of those keys hash to the same slot.
 Note that it is not enough that the keys are all on the same node, but must actually hash to the exact same hash slot.